 It opened as a public park in 1995.
 Much of the tone, from the communist-style statues to the name of the park itself, is set by the KMT years, although there are memorials to those who died at other times too.

 The nearest subway station to Longhua Martyrs’ Memorial Park and the temple next door is, unsurprisingly, the one on lines 11 and 12 called Longhua.
 If line 3 is more convenient for you, the walk from Longcao Road station is only around ten minutes.

 Communist statues in Longhua Martyrs’ Park

 If you’re interested in communist imagery, Longhua is one of the best places to get your fix in Shanghai.
-Another spot would be the Propaganda Poster Art Centre, although I’ve not been there myself.
+Another spot would be the Propaganda Poster Art Centre, which is also well worth a visit.

 Regardless, the park is filled with defiant, victorious, unrealistically muscular Soviet-style sculptures depicting various themes and events from Shanghai’s past.

 The one just above – the Unknown Martyr – is to me the most striking.
 Others commemorate specific incidents in history, with that first one posted called Liberating Shanghai.

 Longhua has a few other things to see and reasons to go aside from the statues.